Rohit7055/apnacollege-demo/README.md

 # apnacollege-demo
-this is my first gith Repository.
+this is my first git Repository.
+Authar - Rohit satwal